madanbaduwal/usa-university-application-process/my-selective-universities.md

 * 6(PHD): [Rice university](https://www.rice.edu/)| (Rank: 22)| Target professors:  [no appliaction fee](https://csweb.rice.edu/academics/graduate-programs/admission/graduate-program-application)

-* marquette university(MS + PHD) : requesting application fee waiver, will attend event
+* 7(PhD): marquette university(MS + PHD) : At this point, it is too late to enter a waiver code.
+You will answer no to that question and submit your application anyway.  let me know after you submit it and I will waive the application fee from my side.

 * The University of New Orleans(MS/Engineering and Applied Science (Ph.D.)